Al Stump: Accusations of forgery and falsifications

-In 2010, an article by William R. Cobb (no relation to Ty) in the peer-reviewed The National Pastime, the official publication of the Society for American Baseball Research, accused Al Stump of extensive forgeries of Cobb-related baseball and personal memorabilia, including personal documents and diaries.
-Stump even falsely claimed to possess a shotgun used by Cobb's mother to kill his father (in a well-known 1905 incident officially ascribed to Mrs Cobb having mistaken her husband for an intruder).
-The shotgun later came into the hands of noted memorabilia collector Barry Halper.
-Despite the shotgun's notoriety, official newspaper and court documents of the time clearly show Cobb's father had been killed with a pistol.
+In 2010, an article by William R. Cobb in The National Pastime accused Al Stump of extensive forgeries of Cobb-related baseball and personal memorabilia, including personal documents and diaries.
 The article, and later expanded book, further accused Stump of numerous false statements about Cobb, not only during and immediately after their 1961 collaboration, but also in Stump's later years, most of which were sensationalist in nature and intended to cast Cobb in an unflattering light.
-Cobb's peer-reviewed research indicates that all of Stump's works (print and memorabilia) surrounding Ty Cobb are, at the very best, called into question and, at worst, "should be dismiss[ed] out of hand as untrue".
+Cobb goes on to claim that Stump's work "should be dismiss[ed] out of hand as untrue".

 On a 2012 episode of Freakonomics Radio, sportswriter Charlie Leerhsen, who was working on a new biography of Cobb, agreed that Stump inserted sensational misconduct into Cobb's life story to generate good copy.
+According to Leehrsen, Stump's stories were accepted by a public enamored of the fictional Cobb created by Stump.
+Leehrsen further claimed Stump had been "banned from several newspapers and magazines for making things up."
 In a written response, Stump's son John argued that his father was accomplished and respected, and Cobb could be both offensive and admirable.
 He also could not see a motive or ability for Stump to commit the alleged forgeries.

-When Leerhsen published his biography of Cobb in 2015, however, he concluded that Stump concocted stories about Cobb in order to boost sales.
-The autobiography of Cobb had failed to sell.
-Leehrsen concluded that Stump invented stories about Cobb for his subsequent articles and books in order to make money.
-Because Stump's forgeries had not yet become public, his stories were accepted by a public enamored of the fictional Cobb created by Stump.
-Stump had, however, been banned from publication in multiple newspapers and magazines for making things up.